Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 The firmware checks the line number and the checksum.

 You can leave both of these out - RepRapFirmware will still work, but it won't do checking.
 You have to have both or neither though.
 If only one appears, it produces an error.
-See [this forum thread](https://forum.duet3d.com/topic/15134/){target=_blank} for an example of usage, in this case sending GCode to the PanelDue port without disabling cheksums.
+See [this forum thread](https://forum.duet3d.com/topic/15134/){target=_blank} for an example of usage, in this case sending GCode to the PanelDue port without disabling checksums.

-The checksum "cs" for a GCode string "cmd" (including its line number) is computed by exor-ing the bytes in the string up to and not including the * character as follows:
+The checksum "cs" for a GCode string "cmd" (including its line number) is computed by xor-ing the bytes in the string up to and not including the * character as follows:
 <br>
 <pre class="cblock">
 int cs = 0;